cap-js/docs/cds/compiler-hdbcds-to-hdbtable.md

 }
 ```

-When deploying via hdbcds, doc comments in a CAP CDS entity are reflected by corresponding `@Comment` annotations in
+When deploying via `hdbcds`, doc comments in a CAP CDS entity are reflected by corresponding `@Comment` annotations in
-the `hdbcds` file generated by the compiler.
-Upon deployment, the hdbcds plugin of HDI generates a `CREATE TABLE`
+the _.hdbcds_ file generated by the compiler.
+Upon deployment, the `hdbcds` plugin of HDI generates a `CREATE TABLE`
 statement, where the doc comments are represented by `COMMENT` clauses.
-When deploying via hdbtable, the compiler directly writes the `CREATE TABLE` statements with the `COMMENT`
+When deploying via `hdbtable`, the compiler directly writes the `CREATE TABLE` statements with the `COMMENT`
-clauses into the generated `hdbtable` and `hdbview` files.
+clauses into the generated _.hdbtable_ and _.hdbview_ files.
-These `COMMENT` clauses slightly differ, which causes a full table migration when switching from hdbcds to hdbtable.
+These `COMMENT` clauses slightly differ, which causes a full table migration when switching from `hdbcds` to `hdbtable`.

 If you don't actually need the comments in the database, you can remove them as a preparation step
-__before__ you do the hdbcds to hdbtable migration.
+__before__ you do the `hdbcds` to `hdbtable` migration.
 This is similar to the workaround described above for the `WITH ASSOCIATIONS` clause.

 ::: warn
 If you need the comments in the database, this workaround will not help,
-because switching them back on after moving to hdbtable will then result in a full table migration.
+because switching them back on after moving to `hdbtable` will then result in a full table migration.
 :::

 First disable the doc comments by adapting your `.cdsrc.json`: